Got high test scores? You can get College credit!

 The maximum number of credit hours allowable via advanced standing is 32 credits, or the equivalent of one year of full-time study at Washington College.
 Students who achieve more than 28 credit hours would enter the College with sophomore class standing for the purposes of registration and financial aid.
 However, students who have been awarded a scholarship for four years (eight semesters) are welcome to remain at the College for the entire duration of their scholarship, even if they surpass the 128 credit hour minimum required to graduate prior to their eighth semester.

 Advanced standing credits may count toward distribution (general education) areas or toward the introductory course requirements for majors and minors.
-However, no student may be waived from any First-Year Writing course (either the Global Perspective Seminar, GRW 101, or Literature and Composition, ENG 101) due to an accumulation of 28 or more credit hours of advanced standing.
-These two course requirements must be completed by all entering first-year students.
+However, no student may be waived from any First-Year Writing course (FYS 101) due to an accumulation of 28 or more credit hours of advanced standing.
+This course requirement must be completed by all entering first-year students.

 What are my test scores worth?